WebsitesByIvan/watermaking-tool/README.md

 Feel free to contribute to this project with improvements and bug fixes.

 ## Author
-[Your Name]
+Ivan Perez

 ## License

-This project is licensed under the [Your License].
+This project is licensed under the MIT License.
-Use code with caution.